rohit-m/mala-lingo/README.md

 - Tables in Supabase are created with the prefix "sheet_" followed by the sheet ID
 - Logs are persisted in a Docker volume for monitoring and debugging

-### TODO:
-- Create user, store learning data against that user, how do we structure this?
-- sheets-sync tests
-- frontend tests

-### Notes:
-- Asked AI with help on structuring lesson plans
-    - Got a really good suggestion, have implemented the DB fields

 ### Database:
 ```mermaid
 erDiagram